ToraenN/buildpacks/README.md

 c : to have the program list all preprogrammed categories and ask the user which ones should be compiled from.

-q : to ask the user for a single category to compile.
-Takes priority over c.
+h : displays the list of available parameters.
+Any other parameters are ignored and the prompt is brought up again.

 l : will limit the output directories to just a single user-defined directory ('user-directory/rating').

 p : sorts the builds by 'profession/gametype/rating' instead of 'gametype/rating'.
 Is overridden by 'l'.
 It is recommended to also specify 'r' to sort by just 'profession/gametype', but not required.

+q : to ask the user for a single category to compile.
+Takes priority over c.

 r : removes the rating subdirectories.
 Builds are saved directly to the gametype directories (or user-defined directory, if 'l' was specified).
 The rating is appended to the title of the build (or the team subdirectory for team builds).

-w : writes the progress messages and build information + directories to the text file normally reserved for HTTPConnection errors.

-z : blocks most of the progress messages from standard output.
+s : blocks most of the progress messages from standard output.
 Errors are still displayed.

+w : writes all progress messages, HTTP error messages and build information + directories to a text file.

 The essential version of the script does not ask for any parameters and just collects the tested builds.